 Avoiding the chances of rejection only limits our chances of success.
 Focus on getting better at filtering which rejections to ignore (the issue is them) and which to accept, further explore and utilise to polish our act (the issue is ours).

-Get really good at communicating what it is that you can do for your potential clients.
+Two: Get really good at explaining what it is that you can do for your potential customers.

 Having it right in our heads isn’t good enough, even if we are comfortable in sales situations.
 We have to craft and rehearse our message to make sure that we hit the mark if the mark is indeed, ours to hit.